-Do I qualify to be a lateral entry teacher?
+Do I qualify to be a residency teacher?

 - English as a Second Language